Suri Sehgal: Early life and education

-Suri Sehgal was born 16 May 1934 in the town of Guliana in the Punjab Province of British India (now in Punjab, Pakistan) into an inter-caste Punjabi family.
+Suri Sehgal was born on 16 May 1934 in the town of Guliana in the Punjab Province of British India (now in Punjab, Pakistan) into an inter-caste Punjabi family.
 He was the second son, and one of eight children, of a Hindu father, Faqirchand “Shahji” Sehgal, and a Sikh mother, Shushil Kaur Sehgal.
 Shahji Sehgal was an associate of Mahatma Gandhi in the Indian National Congress, and the family home was a center for community organizing for India's independence from British rule.
 Suri was thirteen when independence brought about the Partition of India in August 1947.
-The Sehgal family home, in the region of the Punjab that became part of Pakistan, was along the route of the mass migration of people who were displaced amidst the violence that followed Partition—Hindus and Sikhs to India and Muslims from India to Pakistan.
-Suri ended up homeless for a time on the streets of Delhi and a witness to horrific violence and bloodshed before being reunited with his family in a refugee camp in Amritsar, India.
+The Sehgal family home, in the region of Punjab that became part of Pakistan, was along the route of the mass migration of people who were displaced amidst the violence that followed Partition—Hindus and Sikhs to India and Muslims from India to Pakistan.
+Suri ended up homeless for a time on the streets of Delhi and was a witness to horrific violence and bloodshed before being reunited with his family in a refugee camp in Amritsar, India.

-Suri achieved a bachelor of science with honors and a master of science with honors in botany at Punjab University, where he received silver medal, merit certificates, and scholarships for academic achievement in 1955 and 1957.
+Suri achieved a bachelor of science with honors and a master of science with honors in botany at Punjab University, where he received silver medals, merit certificates, and scholarships for academic achievement in 1955 and 1957.
 He came to the United States in 1959 to study plant genetics and work with Paul C. Mangelsdorf at Harvard University.
 He received the Anna C. Ames Memorial Scholarship in 1961.
-He attained his PhD in plant genetics from Harvard in 1963.
+He attained his Ph.D. in plant genetics from Harvard in 1963.
 He later (1982) completed the Harvard International Senior Management Program in Mont-Pelerin, Switzerland.